0330 133 1111

 Building Survey Fees - Expert Reports - Boundary Surveys - Valuations - Experience - Complaints

-RICS Homebuyers Report on a 1960s detached house near to Leicester
+RICS Homebuyers Report on a 1960s detached house near to Loughborough

 Leicester RICS Homebuyers Surveyors RICS Home Buyers Survey Report 1960 detached house.
 Problems included damaged and hard to obtain roof tiles, a flat roof holding water, collapsing retaining walls, poor channel arrangements in a drain chamber leading to blockages, a warm air system with potential maintenance and asbestos issues, and leaking balcony surfaces decaying the supporting decks